YumYumToken/contract-core/audits/tob/README.md

 # End to End testing with Echidna

-We've implemented end-to-end properties for the Uniswap V3 Core pool contract.
+We've implemented end-to-end properties for the YumYumSwap Core pool contract.

 ## Installation